-Procurement of goods and services estimated to be for amounts up to £25,000 shall be by three informal quotes.
-Evidence of the quotes process must be included on the requisition document.
-There is no mandatory procurement involvement, but officers should take account of the rules on aggregated spend.
+Procurement of goods and services estimated to be for amounts up to £25,000 shall be awarded based on a single source direct award, or by competition where appropriate.
+There is a mandatory requirement for the involvement of procurement.

-9.3.5.4 Contracts £25,000 to EU Threshold
+9.3.5.4 Contracts over £25,000

-- i) Procurement of goods and services estimated to be for amounts in the range £25,000 to EU Threshold shall be by formal, advertised call for competition, unless an arrangement under 9.3.3.2 has already been established.
+i) Procurement of goods and services estimated to be for amounts over £25,000 shall be by formal competition, unless an arrangement under 9.3.3.2 has already been established.
 The Procurement Team should be involved in such projects, ideally from an early stage.
 They will offer advice on the appropriate procurement route and the necessary documentation required.
-The choice of procurement route and documentation will be based on the value, complexity, risk and urgency of the project; - ii) In cases where works are covered by Constructionline, this list may be used provided that at least three written quotations are obtained (and more where, in the opinion of the Authorised Officer, there is a reasonable level of competition or variety of solutions).
-The use of Constructionline must be structured in order to ensure open and fair competition with an appropriate rotation of suppliers from the list.
+The choice of procurement route and documentation will be based on the value, complexity, risk and urgency of the project;